-Put simply, Coinbase is the go-to platform for first-time crypto-purchasers, thanks to the simplicity, the marketing, and the great user interface.
-Their reputation suffers due to the verification times, the custodial wallet, the sky-high fees, but security measures redeem them, as the exchange has never been successfully hacked or compromised.
+Coinbase is the go-to platform for first-time crypto-purchasers, thanks to the simplicity, the marketing, and the great user interface.
+Unfortunately, their reputation suffers due to the verification times, the custodial wallet, the sky-high fees, but security measures redeem them, as the exchange has never been successfully hacked or compromised.

-Gemini has earned due respect for their ultra-legitimate high-security approach, being the first US exchange to pass their SOC 1 Type 1 and SOC Type 1 and 2 exams.
+Gemini has earned due respect for its ultra-legitimate high-security approach, the first US exchange for passing their SOC 1 Type 1 and SOC Type 1 and 2 exams.
 Like Coinbase, they have never been hacked or compromised.
-This attention to regulations and personal data does also work against them, with traders who want greater levels of privacy finding the measures a bit invasive.
+However, this attention to regulations and personal data also works against them, with traders who want greater levels of privacy finding the measures a bit invasive.

 Winner: Coinbase.
-Eight years of quality services and high security have given them one of, if not the best, reputation in the industry.
+Eight years of quality services and high security have given them one, if not the best, reputation in the industry.